alebairos/xfutebol/manual.md

 - **Definition:** The Goal Area is a crucial zone on the game board, located at each end of the board, surrounding the goal.
 - **Location:** For a 16x8 board, the Goal Area is defined as the squares C1-F1 and C8-F8.
 - **Significance:** The Goal Keeper usually occupies this area.
 If the Goal Keeper is outside of the Goal Area, the goal is considered empty, increasing the chance of scoring.
+- **Scoring a Goal:**
+  - **Eligibility:** Any piece on the field can attempt a shot towards the Goal Area.
+  - **Mechanism:** A goal is scored when the ball successfully crosses any of the four squares of the Goal Area.
+This is determined by the shooter's ability to outmatch the goalkeeper's defense, based on their respective attributes.
+  - **Goalkeeper's Defense:** The Goal Keeper attempts to defend against shots aimed at the Goal Area.
+The outcome of this defense is determined by comparing the relevant attributes of the shooter and the goalkeeper.
-- **Player Awareness:** Players should be acutely aware of the Goal Area on their own board, as it greatly influences defensive and offensive strategies.
+- **Player Awareness:** Players should be acutely aware of the Goal Area on their own board.
+It is important for attackers to recognize opportunities to score, and for the goalkeeper to be strategically positioned for effective defense.

 ### 2.4 Penalty Area
 - **Definition:** The Penalty Area is a larger zone that includes the Goal Area and additional squares directly in front of the goal.